GAMCO Natural Resources, Gold & Income Trust (NYSE:GNT) Announces Monthly Dividend of $0.03

-GAMCO Natural Resources, Gold & Income Trust (NYSE:GNT) announced a monthly dividend on Monday, March 1st, Wall Street Journal reports.
-Shareholders of record on Friday, May 14th will be given a dividend of 0.03 per share by the investment management company on Friday, May 21st.
-This represents a $0.36 annualized dividend and a dividend yield of 7.30%.
-The ex-dividend date is Thursday, May 13th.
+GAMCO Natural Resources, Gold & Income Trust (NYSE:GNT) announced a monthly dividend on Tuesday, March 2nd, Wall Street Journal reports.
+Stockholders of record on Wednesday, June 16th will be given a dividend of 0.03 per share by the investment management company on Wednesday, June 23rd.
+This represents a $0.36 annualized dividend and a dividend yield of 7.21%.
+The ex-dividend date of this dividend is Tuesday, June 15th.

+NYSE:GNT opened at $4.99 on Wednesday.
+GAMCO Natural Resources, Gold & Income Trust has a twelve month low of $2.28 and a twelve month high of $5.62.
+The stock has a fifty day simple moving average of $5.07 and a 200-day simple moving average of $5.05.

 Receive News & Ratings for GAMCO Natural Resources Gold & Income Trust Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for GAMCO Natural Resources Gold & Income Trust and related companies with MarketBeat.com's FREE daily email newsletter.